ailiis/conclusions/README.md

 From _Study Description_ to _Outlook_:
 - code `conclusion`:
-  A take-home message that is less specific than one or more results.
+  &#x1F517; A take-home message that is less specific than one or more results.
-  Usually a generalization from the results, sometimes a non-obvious existence proof statement(&#x1F4CC;seen from after/before the study).
+  Usually a generalization from the results, sometimes a non-obvious existence proof statement, which is non-obvious based on pre-study knowledge.
-  A conclusion is often written in present tense, never in past tense. (&#x1F4CC;CHECK AGAIN)
+  A conclusion is written in present tense.
-- `the suffixes for `conclusion:g/e:(p/r):0/1/1.5/2/3:` describe:
-   - what kind of `conclusion` it is: either a generalization (`:g`) or a an existence proof (`:e`).
+- conclusion suffixes `conclusion:g` XOR `conclusion:e` describe if the conclusion is a generalization (`:g`) or a an existence proof (`:e`).
-   - whom the `conclusion` is for.
-This Code is only used if the information of the sentence is clearly meant for only researchers `:r` or practitioners `:p`.
+- &#x1F440; conclusion suffixes `conclusion:r` XOR `conclusion:p` describe whom the `conclusion` is for.
+   This Code is only used if the information of the sentence is clearly meant for only researchers (`:r`) or practitioners (`:p`).
+- &#x1F6A7;conclusion suffixes `conclusion:1` XOR `conclusion:1.5` XOR `conclusion:2` XOR `conclusion:3`
-   - how confident the authors express their `conclusion`. &#x1F6A7;
+   mark how confident the authors express their `conclusion`.
   `:1` stands for the lowest confidence.
 This suffix is used when there are words("could", "can", "maybe", ...) that make an obvious effort to make the conclusion easy to agree.
       `:2` stands for a rather neutral `conclusion`, which does not try to make it more agreeable or hype it up.
 The conclusion is firm.
       `:1.5` stands in between `:1` and `:2`.
 It catches all conclusions who are not perfetly firm, but also don't make an obvious effort te be agrereable, but a rather small one.
-       `:3` shows the highest confidence and should be used, if authors make their conclusions seem overly true. (not sure abt this one...)
+       `:3` shows the highest confidence and should be used, if authors make their conclusions seem overly true. (most unsure abt this one...)
-       &#x2753;is this the right place for this? `:0` is actually never used on `conclusions`....but on `results` that could've been `conclusions`
+   (&#x2753; The definition is not done + idk if this suffix is needed &#x2753; Additionally there is a suffix `result:0` used on `result`, which is used for a result who could have been a `conclusion`.)

 ### 2.3 Core codes for _Introduction_